Star Trek VI: The Undiscovered Country is the sixth movie in the Star Trek film series, released in 1991.

 - Scenery Porn: The aerial shot of Kirk, McCoy and Martia trudging across the wastes of Rura Penthe (in actuality the Knik Glacier in Alaska) is stunning.

-- The Excelsior is said to be returning home on impulse power, which is unlikely unless they were already near their destination.
+- The Excelsior is said to be returning home on impulse power, which is unlikely unless they were already near their destination (or taking some time to perform maintenance on their warp drive).
 It would take years to travel between stars at sublight speeds.
+This is likely out of necessity to the plot as it would be the ship being hit by the Planar Shockwave.note

 - Screw This, I'm Outta Here!: Admiral Cartwright tries to high-tail it as The Plan to assassinate President Ra-ghoratreii falls apart—only to run into Captain Sulu and his team, phasers at the ready.

-- There is also a Shout-Out to Sherlock Holmes, when Spock says, "One of my ancestors once said, 'When you have eliminated the impossible, whatever remains, however improbable, must be the truth.'"
-Gene Roddenberry had established as part of Spock's Back Story that Arthur Conan Doyle, creator of Sherlock Holmes, was one of Spock's ancestors on his mother's side.
+- To Sherlock Holmes, when Spock says, "One of my ancestors once said, 'When you have eliminated the impossible, whatever remains, however improbable, must be the truth.'"
+Gene Roddenberry had established as part of Spock's Backstory that Arthur Conan Doyle, creator of Sherlock Holmes, was one of Spock's ancestors on his mother's side.

 - Chang's demand that Kirk not wait for the translation of a question, but answer it immediately, is straight from an earlier (pre-TOS, in fact) US-Soviet confrontation, the Cuban Missile Crisis.
 In that case, it was Adlai Stevenson insisting that the Soviet delegate to the UN answer simply yes or no as to whether they were putting missiles in Cuba.